Check Out the All-New Abound SR. Available Now!

 When riding on the road, there are many variables at play: motorists, pedestrians, and other bikers.
 To make sure you’ve done everything you can to be prepared for the road, here are a few things you can do to be ready for the streets.
 So follow these ebike safety tips when you’re out on the road:

 - Protect your head - If you haven’t noticed, we think that wearing your helmet is one of the most important things you can do to protect yourself on the road.
 With the high speeds of an ebike there’s good reason to be extra careful and safe.
-Check out Kali Protective helmets that light up!
+Check out ebike helmets that light up!
 So you’re protected day and night.

 - Stay in the bike lane - The bike lane is your home.
 Unless authorized and legal to do otherwise, it’s best to stay in the bike line and keep your eyes on the road to be prepared to adjust accordingly in case of an emergency.